So How DO You Get Top Market Value When You Sell?

 In fact, it’s a balancing act.
-On the one hand, you don’t want to set a price so high that it discourages showings and serious offers from qualified, motivated buyers who would otherwise determine your property’s top market value.
-On the other hand, you don’t want to set a price so low that it attracts a lot of interest, but sets the stage for offers and negotiations that will get you less than had you been more aggressive.
+On the one hand, you don’t want to set a price so high that it discourages showings and serious offers from qualified, motivated buyers who’d otherwise determine your property’s top market value.
+On the other hand, you don’t want to set a price so low that it attracts lots of interest, but sets the stage for offers and negotiations that will get you less than you’d been more aggressive.
 This balance is depicted in the Pricing Pyramid below.

 So What’s Your Home Really Worth?

 In a perfect world, your home’s value would be everything you need to fulfill your plans and financial goals.
 Ultimately though, your home’s value is not determined by you, but by what the market – founded upon supply and demand – is willing to pay for it at a given time.

 These days, the “market” increasingly refers to buyers who have researched property values online for at least a year, have perhaps viewed 10 homes, and aren’t under any pressure to buy.

 To determine your home’s true market value and set expectations for what you’re likely to sell it for, you should:

 - Try to be impartial.
 Unfortunately, the “market” isn’t interested in what you originally paid for your home, or how much you need to sell it for to buy your next home.
 As well, your home may have features that you value, but which actually reduce its market value by limiting the number of potential buyers who’d be interested in buying it.